Unlikely cultural icons

 Years later, Ireland got to have its very own Bond in Pierce Brosnan and indeed its very own GOD in Bono, but I believe these two low-key journeymen did something special.
 One role not fully realised with the other role only realised and relished through the passing of time and repeat listening.
 All things considered, we can proudly salute these two forgotten heroes for a job well done.

 Give me the two forgotten Gerrys over the two famous lads any day; two old codgers you can imagine at opposite ends of a bar in the west of Ireland, one as cute as the other, but from the wise-words-softly-spoken school of thought, not giving a jot about what anyone thinks of them.
 Now that is true stardom.

 *In truth another man with that most iconic of Irish names can lay claim to another forgotten part in Goldfinger, that of the actor Michael Collins who dubbed every line of Gert Lobe’s character so he could be understood to audiences.

 **The film Kennedy watched the night before going to Dallas.

 ***Gerry had added ‘The only thing that makes it look light is the sun’ which was edited out.

-There’s a tenuous Beatles link between the two Gerrys.
+There’s a tenuous Beatles link with the first Gerry too.
 In reading up on Gerry Duggan, he alluded somewhat diplomatically to the fact that Joe Orton was killed by his jealous lover as that lover had found out about Orton starting a relationship (and I paraphrase) with the manager of a well-known band who would be dead from suicide two weeks later.